Get Inspired with these River Restoration Projects from Around the World | KCET

 Though river restoration projects vary depending on each city's needs and the nature of each river, it seems that central to all projects is how they will bring communities together around renewed green urban spaces.

 Mexico City is huge.
-Built atop a vast network of lakes and rivers with a rainy season that constantly floods city streets --it is a city of water.
-But, its sprawling beauty is plagued with some of the worst pollution in the world, home to the most notorious of traffic jams and an ongoing water crisis.
+Built atop a vast network of lakes and rivers with a rainy season that constantly floods city streets, it is a city of water.
+But its sprawling beauty is plagued with some of the worst pollution in the world, home to some of the most notorious of traffic jams and an ongoing water crisis.
 The crisscrossing network of concrete and asphalt highways has been built over the 45 rivers that run through the city to prevent flooding and to make room for the growing number of automobiles.
-The encased rivers flush out massive amounts of contaminated water, polluting its tributaries.
+The encased rivers flush out massive amounts of contaminated water, polluting their tributaries.

-To address these problems, Taller 13, an architectural firm based out of Mexico City, proposed the plan Regeneración Río la Piedad, to revitalize Río la Piedad, one of the largest rivers that runs through the city.
+To address these problems, Taller 13, an architectural firm based out of Mexico City, proposed the plan Regeneración Río la Piedad to revitalize Río la Piedad, one of the largest rivers that run through the city.
 The project aims to decrease automobile use, increase stormwater capture and improve the quality of life of the city's inhabitants.

 The project would span more than 18 miles of river, starting west of the city center at Cuajimalpa and ending near the Mexico City International Airport.
 The project proposes the removal of concrete from around the river and although the highways would remain, Taller 13 sees potential for a multi-modal transportation corridor that would follow both sides of the river with two lanes for cars, one lane for public transit (zero emission and electric transport), and a bike lane.
 The river's ecosystem would be restored and native plant and animal species would be reintroduced to the area.
 The river would link a number of parks that would have spaces for meditation gardens, open-air forums, recreation and education.
 The proposed project also includes a comprehensive system for the management and treatment of wastewater and rainwater collected from the river's banks and houses surrounding the river.